Wrath: Aeon of Ruin

-Wrath: Aeon of Ruin is an upcoming first-person shooter developed by KillPixel Games and published by 3D Realms and 1C Entertainment.
-Wrath: Aeon of Ruin is built on a modified version of the Quake engine, making it the first major game release on that engine in nearly 20 years.
-The first episode was released on Steam Early Access on November 22, 2019 with the full version expected in Q2 2023.
+Wrath: Aeon of Ruin is a 2024 first-person shooter developed by KillPixel Games and Slipgate Ironworks and published by 3D Realms and Fulqrum Publishing.
+It is built on a modified version of the Quake engine, making it the first major game release on that engine in nearly 20 years.
+The first episode was released on Steam Early Access on November 22, 2019, and was fully released on February 27, 2024.

 Gameplay

 The game continues in the tradition of 1990s first-person shooters like Doom, Blood, Hexen, and Quake; both thematically and in terms of fast-paced combat.
 To the classic first-person shooter formula, Wrath adds light role-playing elements.
 Players can collect items and skills to upgrade the Outlander's abilities, which aid in exploration as well as combat.

 Rather than a linear progression of levels, the game features three hub-worlds for the player to explore, each with its own central theme.
 From the hubs players can access five levels (15 in total), each with a unique design based on the central hub theme.
 3D Realms describes an "Open level design philosophy, where each level has multiple paths with all loop back into the main path to make each level feel more expansive."
 Within individual levels, the player must battle through a plurality of enemies and bosses.

 The game features a unique save system based on Soul Tethers.
 As in Quake, the player can choose to save at any point in the game.
 However unlike Quake, the ability to save is a consumable resource.
 Players must find Soul Tethers and then may use them to save before or after a particularly difficult section, for example.
 Soul tethers can be carried between levels, which allows players to accumulate an abundance of saves.
 There are also occasional shrine placements within levels that act as checkpoint saves.

 There are nine weapons, ranging from a wrist-mounted blade to high-powered projectile weapons, each with alternate firing modes.
 Ammunition is discovered in-world or looted from the bodies of the fallen.
 For example, the Retcher and Fangspitter are fed by pulling cysts and teeth from the corpses of enemies.
 Such guns usually aren't as effective against the enemy type that provides the ammo, pushing the player to strategically select weapons based on the situation.

 There are ten artifacts which can give offensive or defensive enhancements.
 For example, the Cruel Aegis which grants short-term invincibility but nearly wipes out the Outlander's health points.

-At launch, Wrath will feature basic deathmatch multiplayer modes based on QuakeWorld netcode.
-3D Realms has stated that additional multiplayer modes are planned post-launch, as well as a 4-player co-op campaign.
+At launch, Wrath was meant to feature basic deathmatch multiplayer modes based on QuakeWorld netcode.
+3D Realms stated that additional multiplayer modes would be added post-launch, including a 4-player co-op campaign.
+However, the final game does not contain any multiplayer modes, being exclusively a single player game.